go-leap/str/readme.md

 	// Suff aliases `strings.HasSuffix` — merely a handy short-hand during rapid iteration in non-critical code-paths that already do import `ustr` to not have to repeatedly pull in and out the extra `strings` import.
 	Suff = strings.HasSuffix

-	// Times aliases `strings.Repeat` — merely a handy short-hand during rapid iteration in non-critical code-paths that already do import `ustr` to not have to repeatedly pull in and out the extra `strings` import.
-	Times = strings.Repeat

 	// Trim aliases `strings.TrimSpace` — merely a handy short-hand during rapid iteration in non-critical code-paths that already do import `ustr` to not have to repeatedly pull in and out the extra `strings` import.
 	Trim = strings.TrimSpace